hanwckf/rt-n56u/trunk/user/inadyn/README.md

 The example has two commented out lines: logfile is disabled, causing Inadyn to default to use syslog, the pidfile is also commented out, so Inadyn defaults to create `/var/run/inadyn/inadyn.pid` instead.
+These two settings will change in Inadyn 2.0.

 The example also has a cache directory specified, which in this case is a persistent store for the three cache files `/mnt/ddns/yyy.dyndns.org.cache`, `/mnt/ddns/zzz.dyndns.org.cache` and `/mnt/ddns/yyy.no-ip.com.cache`

+The last system defined is the IPv6 <https://tunnelbroker.net> service provided by Hurricane Electric.
+Here `alias` is set to the tunnel ID and password **must** be the *Update key* found in the *Advanced* configuration tab.
+Also, `default@tunnelbroker.net` requires SSL!

 Generic DDNS Plugin